Bike Care and Repair

 Brake Inspection and Adjustment

-If the brake levers pull too close to the handlebar, tighten the brake cables.
-Locate the barrel adjuster on the brake lever or caliper and turn it clockwise to increase tension.
+If you squeeze the brake levers and they pull almost all the way to the handlebar, the cables need tightening.
+Find the barrel adjuster on the brake lever or caliper and give it a clockwise turn to bump up the tension.
+A few small turns usually does it.

 Gear Shifting and Adjustment

-If the chain skips gears, the derailleurs might need indexing.
-Adjust the limit screws carefully.
-The high limit controls the outward movement, and the low limit controls the inward movement.
+If the chain keeps skipping gears, your derailleurs might need indexing.
+This means messing with the limit screws, so go slow.
+The high limit screw controls how far the derailleur can move outward, and the low limit screw controls inward movement.
+Quarter turns, check, repeat.
+Patience is your best friend here.

 Wheel Truing and Spoke Maintenance